Review

 Competition or serious trainingPremium ballroom/Latin from IDS, Supadance, Ray Rose, or Diamant, matched to your style, heel, and coach's preferenceFit gets very specific at this level.
 Online-only advice without a coach starts breaking down.Made-to-order risk, international shipping, U.S. seller support, restocking fees.

-Salsa, bachata, or social heels at bars, clubs, or weddingsStreet-sole or suede-sole social heels depending on the actual floorClub, bar, outdoor, and mixed floors can destroy suede in one night OR make turns unsafe.Burju is a real shopper pick when the floor and heel match.
-Yami is on the watchlist.
+Salsa, bachata, or social heels at bars, clubs, or weddingsStreet-sole or suede-sole social heels depending on the actual floorClub, bar, outdoor, and mixed floors can destroy suede in one night OR make turns unsafe.Burju is the pick when the floor and heel match.
+Suede dies in one club night, so go street-sole for bars and weddings.

 Sneaker-style social dancing (you're shopping Fuego, SWAYD, Yami SpinSole, Pulse, Taygra)Stop here and read Dance Sneakers For Class Rehearsal And Turns insteadSneaker-style shopping is a different decision tree than traditional ballroom or Latin shoes.The sneaker guide goes deeper on Fuego vs Pulse vs Yami fit, return policy, and venue.